SJ-1324/tesgt2324/README.md

 ```
 Once all test cases are exeuted successfull you can check console output from command line and html reports generated from Evernote/reports

-## How to import jenkins job to build and execute automation tests?
+## How to import Jenkins job to build and execute automation tests?
 ## Pre-requisites:
-#### -ShiningPanda jenkins plugin
+#### -ShiningPanda Jenkins plugin

 ### To Import Evernote build job: